ELGAS Knowledge Hub

 As a result, in a Cold Zone climate, they would heat 62m² and 50m², respectively.

-This means that the 5.8 Star heater will heat an area 24% larger while using the same amount of gas.
+This means that the 5.8 Star gas heater will heat an area 24% larger while using the same amount of gas.

-Please refer to the manufacturers’ specifications to determine the exact kW output and MJ input for each heater you are considering.
+Please refer to the manufacturers’ specifications to determine the exact kW output and MJ input for each gas heater you are considering.

 Star Ratings and Thermal Efficiency Chart